Our Environmental Protection Initiatives and Climate Change Response

 -100% (Net zero emissions)

 *2 Scope 3 consists of indirect emissions attributable to supply chains outside the Company.
-The above targets for Scope 3 are calculated based only on seven categories (1, 3, 4, 5, 6, 7 and 8) in light of their importance.
+The above targets for Scope 3 are calculated based only on six categories (1, 3, 4, 5, 6 and 7) in light of their importance.
 As an institutional investor, the Company manages emissions in category 15 (Investments) separately as emissions from investees.

 Environmental Data